steven-moon/personal-portfolio-mvp-catalyst-backend/documents/db/DATABASE.md

 3. **Missing Dependencies**:
    - Run `npm install sequelize sequelize-cli mysql2` to install required packages

+4. **Model Association Errors**:
+   - Ensure foreign key fields are properly defined in migrations
+   - Check that the association method in your model is correctly implemented
+   - Verify that the referenced model exists and is properly defined

 ### Debugging Migrations

 To see more detailed logs during migrations: